 James Ng came to New Zealand from China as a five-year-old refugee during the Second World War.
 He, his mother and siblings joined his father, who for many years had been running a laundry business in Gore.
-Although at first they had temporary residence permits only, after the war anti-Chinese legislation was relaxed and the family were allowed to stay.
-Like many Chinese refugee children James saw education as the way to success and he became a doctor.
-Now he is a leading historian and archivist of the Chinese community in New Zealand.
+Although at first they had temporary residence permits only, after the war anti-Chinese legislation was relaxed and the family was allowed to stay.
+Like many Chinese refugee children, James saw education as the way to success and he became a doctor, and later a leading historian and archivist of the Chinese community in New Zealand.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.